oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 ##### Administrator Portal

 *   CRUD - Introducing a new 'Virtual Disks' main tab
+    -   Contains a list of all the disks in the system - sortable by Floating/Shared/Managed attributes.
+    -   Actions - at first stage, only a few actions will be included (first subset will probably include 'Remove Disk')
     -   Includes the following sub-tabs.
+        -   Storage:
-        -   Storage - list of Storage Domains.
+            -   List of Storage Domains in which the selected Disk resides.
-        -   Templates - list of Templates.
+        -   Templates (visible for disks that reside in templates):
+            -   List of Templates to which the selected Disk is attached.
-        -   Virtual Machines - list of Virtual Machines (with Plugged/UnPlugged status column).
+        -   Virtual Machines (visible for disks that reside in VMs):
+            -   List of Virtual Machines to which the selected Disk is attached.
-    -   Includes the following actions (first stage subset - additional actions will be added)
+            -   Should include Plugged/UnPlugged status column.
+            -   Actions:
                 -   Attach - dialog with a list of available VMs (all VMs with 'Down' status within the disk's Data Center).
-        -   Detach
+                -   Detach - detaches the selected Disk from the selected VM.
-    -   Contains a list of all the disks in the system - sortable by Floating/Shared/Managed attributes.
     -   Each row is composed of the following columns:

       Name (unique), Description, Size, Actual Size, Type, Allocation, Interface, Creation Date, Floating(Yes/No), Shared(Yes/No), Managed(Yes/No).

 *   VMs -> Disks sub-tab
     -   Attach/Detach disks.
-    -   Edit/Delete disks.
+    -   Edit/Remove disks.
     -   Move disks between storage domains.
 *   Tree
     -   'Resources' link under 'Storage' node - invokes a search of all the Floating/Shared/Direct LUN disks in the Data Center.